balvig/connections/README.md

 ## Credits

-This gem was inspired by [socialization](https://github.com/cmer/socialization) that although it didn't quite do what we needed is a pretty useful tool.
+This gem was inspired by [socialization](https://github.com/cmer/socialization) that although it didn't quite do what I needed is a pretty useful tool in itself.

 ## Copyright